sonic-pi-net/sonic-pi/etc/doc/articles/magpi/00-5-tips.md

     end

-Now, hit run and you'll here a slightly muffled drum break.
+Now, hit run and you'll hear a slightly muffled drum break.
 Now, change the `cutoff:` value to `80` and hit run again.
 Can you hear the difference?
 Try `90`, `100`, `110`...